 - Aside Glance: Andrea (or Isis) would often give a knowing wink to the audience.

-- Attention Whore: The titular character of episode "Funny Girl", on the rationale that, if she's not perpetrating some outrageous public stunt, no one will like her.
+- Attention Whore: The title character of the episode "Funny Girl," on the rationale that, if she's not perpetrating some outrageous public stunt, no one will like her.

 - By the Power of Grayskull!: Every week Andrea invoked her transformation with the phrase "O Mighty Isis!"

 - Canon Immigrant: A character called Isis was eventually adopted into the DC Universe, but she bore only superficial resemblance to her incarnation here.

 - Character Title: When first aired (and in the title cards), the show was called simply Isis.

 - Civilized Animal: Tut the raven.
 Downplayed in that, although he does speak, he usually merely parrots what other characters say.
 He is intelligent enough to aid Isis when necessary, and even to go find and fetch Captain Marvel, but he very rarely speaks of his own originality (one instance where he does so is the Shazam! episode "Finders Keepers").

 - Comic-Book Adaptation: Since the show was joined at the hip with Shazam! it made sense that DC Comics, rights holders to Captain Marvel would snap up Isis for her own comic, which actually outlived the series by a few months.
 Decades later, during the massive 52 event arc, a reimagined version of Isis was introduced into mainstream DC continuity, as the wife of Captain Marvel nemesis Black Adam, only to be more or less killed off.
 Prior to this, in the mid-2000s, Alias Comics (and later Blackwater Comics) ran Legend of Isis, another reimagining of the TV series concept.

 - Department of Redundancy Department: in "Fool's Dare" we get this shiny little gem:Ernie: It's dangerous.
 I don't think a girl could do it alone.

 Cindy Lee: Because I'm a girl, right?

 - Glasses Pull: Andrea does this more often than her bespectacled superhero contemporaries.
 Fortunately, the glasses are not the only difference between her normal appearance and that as Isis.